+HYBRID PLAN 1 PLAN 2 RETIREMENT PLAN

+Retirement Contributions

-Plan 1 Plan 2 Hybrid Retirement Plan Retirement Contributions Members contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Member contributions are tax- deferred until they are withdrawn as part of a retirement benefit or as a refund.
-The employer makes a separate actuarially determined contribution to VRS for all covered employees.
+Members contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
+Member contributions are taxdeferred until they are withdrawn as part of a retirement benefit or as a The employer makes a refund. separate actuarially determined contribution to VRS for all covered employees.
 VRS invests both member and employer contributions to provide funding for the future benefit payment.

+Service Credit

+Service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.

-Retirement Contributions Same as Plan 1.
-Retirement Contributions A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
+Retirement Contributions Retirement Contributions

+A member's retirement benefit is funded through mandatory voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
 Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
 Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.
-Creditable Service Creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It Creditable Service Same as Plan 1.
-Creditable Service Defined Benefit Component Under the defined benefit component of the plan, creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.

-retirement, if the employer offers the health insurance credit.
+Service Credit

+Service Credit

-Defined Contribution Component
+Defined Benefit Component